jonathands/s3-bucket-diver/README.md

 # S3 Bucket Diver

-A simple Qt6 GUI application for browsing S3-compatible storage services.
+This is a very simple GUI application for browsing and managing S3 compatible storage services.

 ## Features

-- Connect to any S3-compatible storage service (AWS S3, MinIO, DigitalOcean Spaces, etc.)
+- Connect to S3-compatible storage services
-- Browse and manage files and folders
+- Browse and manage files and virtual directories
 - Upload, download, and delete files
 - Search and pagination for large file lists
 - Save and manage connection profiles
 - Export and import credentials as JSON
+- Drag and drop directories/files directly on the files list

 ## Requirements